-Adoption of New and Amended Standards and Interpretations
+Adoption of New or Revised Standards, Amendments to Standards and Interpretations

-The Group has adopted the following new and amended standards and interpretations starting January 1, 2019 and accordingly, changed its accounting policies.
-Except as otherwise indicated, the adoption did not have any significant impact on the Group's consolidated financial statements.
+The Group has adopted the following new standards, amendments to standards and interpretation starting January 1, 2020 and accordingly, changed its accounting policies.
+Except as otherwise indicated, the adoption of these standards did not have any significant impact on the Group's consolidated financial statements.
+These standards are as follows: